yoesk8/project-4-fitnessblog/README.md

 ### New User Stories

-* As a new user, I want to quickly understand the purpose of the site so that I can decide if it provides value to me.
+* As a new user, I want to be able to easily navigate the website and find relevant information on different types of exercises and workout plans.
-* As a new user, I want to be able to quickly understand how to use the application to meet my needs.
+* As a busy working professional, I want to be able to access short training articles that can be read in a short amount of time, such as 5 minutes or less.
-* As a new user, I want clear instructions on how to log the pool test
+* As someone recovering from an injury, I want to be able to find short articles that provide information and tips on how to safely exercise with specific limitations.

 ### Returning User Stories

 * As a returning user, I want to be able to quickly access the features I’m interested in.
-* As a returning user, I want to know where to look for more information on how to complete a pool test if I feel unsure
-* As a returning admin user, I want to be able to easily access and manage the data I’ve saved in the application.
+* As a returning user, I want to be able to leave comments on articles to share my own experiences and provide feedback to the author.
-* As a returning admin user, I want to be able to easily access and delete the data other users have saved in the application.
+* As a returning user, I want to be able to like or upvote articles that I find helpful or informative, so that other users can easily see which articles are most valuable.

 ### Design

-The site uses the Materialize framework.
-I used Materialize's orange colour pallete as it resembles the colors produced when completing a pH test for a swimming pool with a comparitor.
+The site uses the Bootstrap framework.
+I used a simple colour pallete that makes the article content pop out.

 #### Colours and Shades